kakts/node/doc/api/errors.md

 Applications running in Node.js will generally experience four categories of
 errors:

-- Standard JavaScript errors such as:
+* Standard JavaScript errors such as {EvalError}, {SyntaxError}, {RangeError}, {ReferenceError}, {TypeError}, and {URIError}.
-  - {EvalError} : thrown when a call to `eval()` fails.
-  - {SyntaxError} : thrown in response to improper JavaScript language syntax.
-  - {RangeError} : thrown when a value is not within an expected range
-  - {ReferenceError} : thrown when using undefined variables
-  - {TypeError} : thrown when passing arguments of the wrong type
-  - {URIError} : thrown when a global URI handling function is misused.
-- System errors triggered by underlying operating system constraints such as attempting to open a file that does not exist, attempting to send data over a closed socket, etc;
+* System errors triggered by underlying operating system constraints such as attempting to open a file that does not exist or attempting to send data over a closed socket.
-- And User-specified errors triggered by application code.
+* User-specified errors triggered by application code.
-- `AssertionError`s are a special class of error that can be triggered whenever Node.js detects an exceptional logic violation that should never occur.
+* `AssertionError`s are a special class of error that can be triggered when Node.js detects an exceptional logic violation that should never occur.
 These are raised typically by the `assert` module.